Trend Vision One File Security Containerized Scanner can be used in conjunction with NetApp's ONTAP

 - Enable Vscan on the ONTAP Management console:

-- Create the scanner pool by using the following script:
+- Create the scanner pool:

 vserver vscan scanner-pool create -vserver <svm_name> -scanner-pool <pool_name> -hostnames <vscan_server_hostname> -privileged-users <domain\user>